Rafat97/-rafat97-blogs/blogs/Deep Learning/GANs/BasicGAN/BasicGAN.md

 # What is Generative Adversarial Network(GAN)

 A **GAN, or Generative Adversarial Network** is a **machine learning framework**.
-It can generate new data points by sampling from this distribution (i.e. choosing combinations with large probability).So, It's a  **probability distribution**.
-In the case of images, that means you have a probability for every possible combination of pixel values. **For example, generating face, hand digit generation, etc**
+It can generate new data points by sampling from this distribution (i.e. choosing combinations with large probability).
+So, It's a  **probability distribution**.
+In the case of images, GANs means you have a probability for every possible combination of pixel values. **For example, generating face, hand digit generation, etc**

 GANs have 2 major component.
 There are -